Introduction

 These will be the simplest items, generally only consisting of a single condition and a single output.
 If you are just testing the waters of castle magic.
 I would suggest you play around using these items first.
 After you are familiar with the basics then explore the more advanced sections.

-• Magic Buttons
+- Magic Buttons

-.
+There are two types of magic buttons.
+The magic button which gets placed on the wall, or the magic floor button, which gets placed on the floor.
 They operate the same way and only differ in where they can be placed.
 These are the simplest castle magic triggers and only contain the condition “When Button Pressed Cast Spell.”
 So, to use a button you need to place the spell you want to cast in the main section then select a target that you want the spell to cast on.
 Now when the button is pressed, that spell will cast.

-• Magic Start Detector
+- Magic Start Detector

 Similar to the magic button, but with a much easier condition to meet.
 This item has the condition “When Area Started Cast Spell”.
 This means that when someone enters the area the detector is placed in, they will see the spell get cast one time.
 This can be useful if you want to adjust the size or location of an object.
 Just like with the magic button, place the spell you want cast in the main section.
-Then pick a target and the spell will be cast automatically
+Then pick a target and the spell will be cast automatically.

-• Magic Lever
+- Magic Lever

 The magic lever is slightly more complicated than the previous triggers.
 Unlike the buttons and start detector, the lever has two possible states.
 Therefore, there will be two outputs.
 The lever has one condition for “When Lever Switched On”, and another condition for “When Lever Switched Off.”
 This means it could cast two different spells, depending on which way it is pulled.
 Even though it is slightly more complicated, I put this in the basic section because both parts of this trigger function the same way.